-One of the most important skills for B2B marketing leaders is the ability to set clear KPIs so their organizations can track their progress and understand if they are achieving the right results to eventually reach their goals.
+The ability to track your progress and understand if you are achieving the right results is crucial to eventually reaching your goals.

-Despite the importance of the creation and calculation of KPIs, a lot of marketing leaders struggle to create meaningful KPIs that are clear to their teams and will lead the marketing organization to successfully contribute to the company’s business goals.
+Despite the importance of creating and calculating KPIs, a lot of marketing leaders struggle to create meaningful KPIs that are understood by their teams and contribute to the business goals of the organization.

-This post aims to give you a few fundamental and tactical tips on how to create and calculate KPIs in a way that will enable you to succeed in 2020.
+We will provide you with some fundamental and tactical tips on how to create and calculate KPIs in a way that will help you succeed in 2022.

 KPIs and Goals: What’s the difference?

-Marketing Goals are the overall objective that your marketing organization is trying to achieve within a given time frame.
+Marketing goals are the overall objectives your marketing organization is trying to attain within a certain period of time.

-Key Performance Indicators (KPIs) are defined as a quantifiable measure used to evaluate the success of an organization (or employee) in meeting objectives for performance.
+Key Performance Indicators (KPIs) are quantifiable measures used to evaluate if an organization (or employee) is meeting its objectives.

 Let’s create an example to showcase the differences between Marketing Goals and KPIs.